 The slopes are easy and geared towards beginners and intermediates.
 There’s a great ski school and perfect learning hills, but also a sizable vertical rise of 1,200 feet.
 Access to Ski Cooper is one of the more unique routes, taking Highway 24 all the west and north from Colorado Springs.
 The drive is fantastic and although base amenities are slim at the resort, historic downtown Leadville is a pleasure to explore.

 Copper Mountain 143 miles | 2 h 20 min (north to Denver)

 Despite it being the last on our list, it normally isn’t the longest drive from Colorado Springs, that is unless Interstate 70 fails you.
-Copper Mountain is one of the largest resorts in Summit County at 2,465 acres (Keystone takes the cake!).
+Copper Mountain is one of the largest resorts in Summit County at 2,465 acres.
 It provides something for everyone, spread efficiently over the mountain from easy to hard, east to west.
 The backside has steep bowls and snowcat skiing.

 Copper has a few base villages that its trails wind down to, East, Central and West.
 The main one, Central Village, has all the restaurants, shops and lodging you’d expect at a big resort, just lacks the historic downtown and real city feel of some others like Breckenridge.
 The skiing here is fantastic and as an IKON pass resort, it tends to be less crowded than its EPIC pass neighbors of Breckenridge and Keystone.